TristanSones-Dykes/TMSP_Pub/data/Proteins/README.md

 Protein sequences.
 Contained in this file:

  - Full length protein files, specifically those that have been run through DeepTMHMM (full/)
- - Subset length proteins used in tool comparison (first_60/)
- - Proteomes used in figure generation, filtered to initial 60 amino acids (pub/)
+ - Proteomes used in figure generation and Phobius analysis, filtered to initial 60 amino acids (pub/)

-# pub/
+## pub/

 These were downloaded from FungiDB in December 2023.
 Species names and identifiers are also shown in `pub/proteome_table.txt`